WE League: History

+In the 2023–24 season, Cerezo Osaka Sakai Ladies entered the WE League, promoted from Nadeshiko League Division 1.

 Competition format

-The WE League's inaugural season in 2021–22 features 11 teams playing a double round-robin, home-and-away competition.
+The WE League's 2023–24 season features 12 teams playing a double round-robin, home-and-away competition.
 Unlike the Nadeshiko League, the WE League will play a winter season that conforms with most European leagues.
-Similar to the American National Women's Soccer League, there will be no relegation from the WE League to the Nadeshiko League, but teams may be promoted from the latter in the first several seasons for the WE League to reach a desired number of teams.
+There will be no relegation from the WE League to the Nadeshiko League, but teams may be promoted from the latter in the first several seasons for the WE League to reach a desired number of teams.

-Each team in the WE League must have at least five players signed to fully professional contracts that are not subject to a salary cap.
+Each team in the WE League must have at least 15 players signed to fully professional contracts, which are not subject to a salary cap.
 In addition to bringing professionalism to Japanese women's football, the WE League also implemented measures to bringing in international players.
 The JFA subsidizes salaries for players from Southeast Asian member federations, while the league itself subsidizes players from top-ranked FIFA countries.
-The league actively recruits players from top-ranked federations such as France, Germany, the Netherlands, and the United States, and it also provides additional subsidies to encourage internationalization for expenses such as interpreters.
+The league actively recruits players from top-ranked federations such as France, Germany, the Netherlands, the United States and Spain, and it also provides additional subsidies to encourage internationalization for expenses such as interpreters.

 Clubs

-2022–23 season
+2025–26 season

-The following 11 clubs will be competing in the WE League during its inaugural, 2022–23 season.
+The following 12 clubs competed in the WE League in the 2025–26 season.